 Wonder why you always feel sleepy at work?
 Do you want free focus boost every day?
 Imporve the air quality of your workplace.

-As I complained from my last gig that office we rented at WeWork is too small and we fit 5-6 people in there.
+As I complained from my last gig that office we rented at WeWork.
+It is too small and we fit 5-6 people in there.
 I constantly feel uncomfortable.
 I dig into why.

-Coworking spaces, cafes, modern home are sealed properly so the room can stay warm efficiently or stay quiet.
+Coworking spaces, cafes, modern home are designed to seal properly, so the room can stay warm efficiently or stay quiet.
 Recently there is a trend to introduce these small phone booths or offices:

 And the phone booth!
 (Seen at Amazon San Diego) pic.twitter.com/mt5QFGrW48— Joe Crawford (@artlung) July 3, 2019